top of page

 Cambridge IGCSE helps students to develop knowledge, understanding and skills in subject content and intellectual enquiry.
 The programme has been designed for students worldwide, including those whose first language is not English.
 We offer students the flexibility to choose from over 70 subjects at Cambridge IGCSE, meaning they can study the subjects they enjoy and are best at.

 Assessment takes place at the end of the course and offers students a range of ways to demonstrate their learning, including written, oral, coursework and practical assessments.
-There are also options to suit learners of different abilities.
 The grades awarded at Cambridge IGCSE are A*–G, with A* being the highest.
-This means that Cambridge IGCSE is a great foundation for further study, including Cambridge International AS & A Level, Cambridge Pre-U and other post-16 routes.
+This means that Cambridge IGCSE is a great foundation for further study including Cambridge International AS & A Level.

 What are Cambridge International AS & A Levels?